shivadevarakonda-16/Monad_Hackathon_DeepThinkes/README.md

 MongoDB Atlas is used as the cloud database.

-Blockchain  : Alchemy/Polygom Amoy.
+Blockchain  : Monad Testnet.

-The smart contract is deployed on the Polygon Amoy testnet.
+The smart contract (`CertificateRegistry.sol`) is deployed on the Monad Testnet.

 RPC

-Alchemy is used to connect the backend/blockchain deployment environment to Polygon Amoy.
+Monad's public testnet RPC (`https://testnet-rpc.monad.xyz/`) is used to connect the backend/blockchain deployment environment to the chain.
+Transactions can be independently verified on the Monad Explorer (`https://testnet.monadexplorer.com/`).

 # Screenshots